Remove that horse hair from coolers, pads, and blankets!

-Oh I wish there was some magical trick or tool that I could make and become a kazillionaire.
-Until that day, here are some ideas on how to rid your horse clothes and your horse’s clothes from all of that darn hair!
+I don’t necessarily have a magic bullet here, but a few ideas.
+Here are some suggestions on how to rid your horse clothes and your horse’s clothes from all of that darn hair!

--The curry comb is your friend, and so is the vacuum.
+- The curry comb is your friend, and so is the vacuum.
 Get rid of as much loose hair before you start putting “clothes” on your horse.
-For legs that like to deposit hair into your best polo wraps, use a pimple mitt or double sides jelly sponge to curry.
+If you want an easy tool to get curry comb your entire horse easily, including legs, get some grooming gloves.

 Wool coolers are the WORST for removing hair!